To read, to cook, and to dream (Thank you, M.F.K. Fisher)

 In the meantime, read her.
 And live and love and cook and eat, well.

-Thinking of France and chickens
+Thinking of France and Chickens

 I lived in Paris for about seven months in 2005, and I miss that city, and France, especially when I am shopping for food.
 For most of my time there during that year I lived in the 10th, near the fine old Marché Saint-Quentin.
 It was built in 1866, and is a lovely covered market with lots of glass and iron.
 And it is full of great produce and fish and cheese and meat and poultry of all sorts.